Tanja Sanders

 Frequently Asked Questions

 The Founder Narrative Architect is a RAG (Retrieval-Augmented Generation) system powered by the most powerful Claude models.
 RAG works by feeding a knowledge base—in this case, all my storytelling frameworks, hook formulas, narrative structures, and founder data—into a searchable index.
 When you ask a question, the system retrieves the most relevant material from that knowledge base and the Claude model generates responses grounded in it.
-Think of it as a sparring partner between sessions: it draws on the same methodology I teach in The Expansion Space, including the hero vs guide framework, origin/value/customer story architecture, and the neuroscience of audience persuasion, so you can draft, test, and sharpen your narrative on your own time.
+Think of it as a sparring partner between sessions: it draws on the same methodology I teach in this programme, including the hero vs guide framework, origin/value/customer story architecture, and the neuroscience of audience persuasion, so you can draft, test, and sharpen your narrative on your own time.

 It means I review every enquiry before we begin.
 This isn't a course you purchase and consume passively.
 It's deep, focused work.
 I want to make sure we're a good fit and that I can genuinely help you before we start.
 The application is short.
 You'll hear back within 48 hours.